trotor/tassistant/README.md

 * 👥 Supports multiple Assistant profiles in one place
 * 🪟 Support to Azure OpenA
   * ※ Cannot be used until Azure OpenAI Service supports Streaming API

+## Note!
+All below are part of original readme and must be reviewed or altered!

 <img width="1459" alt="スクリーンショット 2023-11-20 2 23 51" src="https://github.com/ryo-ma/gpt-assistants-api-ui/assets/6661165/5c288d51-196a-4919-bc4d-dc508146f58a">